dendronhq/dendron-site/vault/dendron.tutorial.rich-formatting.md

 nav_order: 3
 ---

-Dendron extends regular markdown with additional syntax.
+Dendron extends regular Markdown with additional syntax.
 This covers everything in [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/) with additional features that are unique to Dendron.
 Take a look at some examples in this note to see what's possible.
 Have the preview view opened (`Dendron: Show Preview`) to see how these will get rendered.

 ## Markdown Formatting Options